Usage

 all interfaces if no port is provided.
 One can act as a PD

 (power consumer) or a PSE (power provider).
-No check is done on
+No check is done

 » PD shall never request more power than physical 802.3af